lukaszkruk/ExData_Plotting1/README.md

 ### Submission for the Coursera Exploratory Data Analysis Project 1

-The scripts use the data.table package.
+The data.table package is used.

-The script assumes the downloaded zipped data is in the working directory.
-The script includes code for unzipping and loading the data file.
+It is assumed the downloaded zipped data is in the working directory.

+Code for unzipping and loading the data file is included.